-Swapper trimming can be initiated by VAX/VMS at any time that it detects too few pages in the free page list.
-That is, whenever the number of free pages drops below the value of the system parameter FREELIM, VAX/VMS will take necessary action to obtain at least as many free pages as specified by the value of the system parameter FREEGOAL.
+Swapper trimming can be initiated by the system at any time that it detects too few pages in the free page list.
+That is, whenever the number of free pages drops below the value of the system parameter FREELIM, the system will take necessary action to obtain at least as many free pages as specified by the value of the system parameter FREEGOAL.

-- First, VAX/VMS checks whether the minimum number of pages exists in the modified page list to make it worthwhile to write them out.
-This minimum value is dictated by the value of the system parameter MPW_THRESH. - If the minimum exists, VAX/VMS invokes the modified page writer to write out the modified page list and free its pages for the free page list.
+- First, the VMS system checks whether the minimum number of pages exists in the modified page list to make it worthwhile to write them out.
+This minimum value is dictated by the value of the system parameter MPW_THRESH. - If the minimum exists, the system invokes the modified page writer to write out the modified page list and free its pages for the free page list.

-However, if not enough pages could be obtained from the modified page list to match FREEGOAL, VAX/VMS does not activate the modified page writer.
-Instead, VAX/VMS concludes that some of the processes should be "trimmed," that is, forced to relinquish some of their pages or else swapped out.
+However, if not enough pages could be obtained from the modified page list to match FREEGOAL, the system does not activate the modified page writer.
+Instead, the system concludes that some of the processes should be "trimmed," that is, forced to relinquish some of their pages or else swapped out.
 When this is done, all remaining processes obtain a more equitable chance of getting free pages for their needs.